Bridging Foundational Literacy Skills – Grades 4 and 5

 4. Sight Words

-Here are sight-word flashcards by grade level!
+Here are sight-word flashcards based on grade level!
 Practice just a few each day.

 Sight words are best learned in context, so practice these stories.

-For more practice, write each sight word in your own simple sentence for your child to practice reading.
+For more practice, write each sight word in your own simple sentence so your child can practice reading.
 Here are more sight word stories!

 5. Vocabulary